 If you’re planting plugs it’s pretty straightforward; again, just make sure plug plants don’t have to compete with grass when they are getting established.
 We recommend 5 per square metre.

 Whether you’re sowing / planting in autumn or spring, you can slip into your annual maintenance regime straight away.
 Traditionally meadows were cut as soon as the Rattle went to seed in midsummer.
 Although this will give you nice hay, most of our clients are more concerned with the look and/or ecological value of their meadow areas.
-If you are, wait until they’re either looking knackered and offend you, or until September, when the hay will be stalky but the Knapweed will have only just stopped flowering.
+If you are, ideally, cut in sections from the end of July.
+If you can only give it one go, wait until mid August.
+The odd Knapweed will still be in flower.

 Whenever you do cut it, and whatever you cut it with – scythe, topper, automatic scythe, lawnmower set to its highest level – you must take the hay off.
 It’s the easiest way of reducing soil fertility, which is a constant battle – less fertility, more flowers, fewer weeds and less aggressive grasses.
 You can use the hay to seed different areas too, by just spreading it around on the bare soil.
 Over the winter keep your wildflower meadow tidy; if you’ve got sheep they’re the perfect lawnmowers.
 Otherwise, mow every month or so.

 However careful you are and however poor you soil is you WILL have problems with perennial weeds.
 I know one man’s weeds are another’s wildflowers, but dock, nettle and thistles are very invasive, whatever their merits, and I wander around during the summer hoicking them out.
 Assuming the soil isn’t too fertile they will give up the ghost soon enough IF you weed them out BEFORE they set seed!

-If the grasses start to dominate the wildflower meadow, add more Rattle in the autumn.
+If grasses start to dominate the wildflower meadow, add more Rattle in the autumn.
 If new plant species start appearing over time, excellent.
 Your meadow won’t just change colour during the seasons, it will develop as it adapts to the local environment.